-7. When I click on the "Configure subplots" button in the interactive window (see Section 7, step 6), the window that appears is empty.
+7. In some platforms, when I click on the "Configure subplots" button in the interactive window (see Section 7, step 6), the window that appears is empty.
 Can this be corrected?

 This is a known problem that will addressed in future releases.